Dr Jonathan Collinson

 -

-Jonathan joined the University of Sheffield as a Lecturer in January 2023.
-He is the Book Review Editor for the Journal of Immigration, Asylum and Nationality Law and is a Fellow of the Higher Education Academy.
+Jonathan joined the University of Sheffield as a Lecturer in Law in January 2023.
+He is the Deputy Editor for the Journal of Immigration, Asylum and Nationality Law.

-His research articles to date have appeared in a number of prestigious law journals and are concerned primarily with the best interests of the child and the deportation of foreign national offenders.
-He has written about children in different aspects of the UK’s immigration system including citizenship, employment migration, and access to justice.
+His research is on various facets of immigration law (particularly deportation law) and frequently uses the lens of the best interests of the child principle to analyse and critique the law.
+He has written about children in different aspects of the UK’s immigration system including deportation, citizenship and nationality, employment migration, and access to justice.
 His articles often develop practical policy or legal responses which would make the best interests of the child realisable, actionable, and operational.

-Jonathan is a frequent contributor to academic blogs, particularly those for the UK Constitutional Law Association, The UK Administrative Justice Institute, and the Refugee Law Initiative.
-He has made a number of research-led, written contributions to government and other consultations.
+Jonathan is a frequent contributor to academic blogs, and he has made a number of research-led, written contributions to government and other consultations.
+He has contributed to media discussions of immigration and asylum law on Radio 5 Live, and in The I Paper and The Guardian.

 He was a Lecturer and Senior Lecturer at the Law School, University of Huddersfield from 2018-2023.
 He conducted his doctoral work at the University of Birmingham, whilst also acting as a graduate teaching associate.
 Prior to that, Jonathan worked as a caseworker in a well-respected legal aid firm of solicitors in Birmingham, working exclusively in the area of asylum and immigration law.
 His practice included the representation of some of the most marginalised migrant groups, including asylum applicants and foreign national offenders.